 The Assessment Process

 Before beginning treatment, Dr. Raglan will learn all he can about your bite, gums, and teeth alignment.
-In some cases, our patients receive referrals from their dentists, and it’s recommended that all children before the age of seven see an orthodontist to assess the later need for braces.
+In some cases, our patients receive referrals from their dentists, and it’s recommended that all children before the age of seven see an orthodontist dallas to assess the later need for braces.
 Adults with crooked jawlines or teeth that need to be aligned often seek orthodontic care on their own, without the referral of a dentist.

 Your treatment plan may be impacted by face growth, severely crowded teeth, and wisdom teeth.
 Additionally, treatment plans include all cost information – affordability is one of our top priorities.
 Finally, you’ll have ample opportunity to ask our staff any lingering questions, such as those concerning treatment timeframes and best oral hygiene practices.
 Our friendly, knowledgable staff is here to support your entire orthodontic journey.